Charlie Blackmon Preview, Player Props: Rockies vs. Twins

 Charlie Blackmon At The Plate

-- Blackmon is hitting .283 with 24 doubles, five triples, eight home runs and 39 walks.
+- Blackmon has 24 doubles, five triples, eight home runs and 39 walks while batting .285.

+- Blackmon enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .421 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.